-UCF’s first all-female cybersecurity competition team, which is part of the university’s decorated Collegiate Cyber Defense Club — also known as Hack@UCF — finished among the top three at the Wicked6 Cyber Games in Las Vegas.
+UCF’s first all-female cybersecurity competition team — members of the university’s decorated student club Hack@UCF — finished among the top three at the Wicked6 Cyber Games in Las Vegas.

 The first-year competition pit college teams against each other in industry-specific cyber-attack scenarios in a video game-like setting.